MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/net-standard.md

 ms.date: 04/12/2017
 ---

-# .NET Standard
+# Using .NET Standard Libraries to Share Code

-## Using .NET Standard Library Projects to share code
+## .NET Standard

 The .NET Standard Library is a formal specification of .NET APIs that are intended to be available on all .NET runtimes.
 The motivation behind the Standard Library is establishing greater uniformity in the .NET ecosystem.
 [ECMA 335](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/dotnet-standards.md) continues to establish uniformity for .NET runtime behavior, but there is no similar spec for the .NET Base Class Libraries (BCL) for .NET library implementations.